 How Do I Change the Batteries?

-No, your combination is stored within the locks computer and will not be affected if you change the battery or if the battery dies.
+Yes, your combination is stored within the locks computer and will not be affected if you change the battery or if the battery dies.

 Combination Will Not Open the Safe

 Check lock-bolt pressure.
 Some free play should exist in the handle, left to right.
 Redial the complete combination stopping at "0" (before reaching "87").
 Hold dial on "0" while rattling the handle left and right.
 Then turn the dial right until it stops at about "87".
 PLEASE NOTE: If your lock still does not open, it is possible that one or more of your numbers may be off slightly from those shown in this manual.
 The combination number may have shifted slightly during shipping.
 Try dialing 1 up or 1 down from each number in the combination.

 Combination Dial is Tight or Will Not Turn

 Verify that the key-lock is unlocked before attempting to turn dial.
 Check lock-bolt pressure.
 Some free play should exist in the handle, left to right.
 Excessive bolt pressure may be due to improper personal storage.
 Make sure the door is completely closed and the locking bolts are in the fully extended position.
 Normally dial tightness varies from safe to safe.
 Tightness of dial may increase or decrease as dial is being turned.